cps-org/cps/schema.rst

 Specifies a list of components which must be present in the required package in order for the requirement to be satisfied.
 Although the build tool will generally produce an error if a consumer uses a component which in turn requires a component that was not found, early specification via this attribute may help build tools to diagnose such issues earlier and/or produce better diagnostics.

+This may also be used to specify dependencies that are not expressed in component level dependencies, such as a package's requirement that a dependency includes a certain symbolic component, or if a dependency is only expressed at run-time.

 :attribute:`Configuration`
 --------------------------